tatecalem/generalized-game-ai/README.md

 The main function is in GameAI1.cpp.
+There is a demonstration() function that shows you the main features of the program.

 My program contains 2 different ways of finding the best move in a given situation: minimax (slower) and alphabeta tree pruning (faster).
 Both find the optimal move as determined by a (subjective) evaluation function.